awsdocs/amazon-ec2-user-guide/doc_source/mon-scripts.md

 **To install the required packages on Amazon Linux 2 and Amazon Linux AMI**

 1. Log on to your instance\.
-For more information, see [Connect to Your Linux Instance](AccessingInstances.md)\.
+For more information, see [Connect to your Linux instance](AccessingInstances.md)\.

 1. At a command prompt, install packages as follows: